Origin: a Latin derivative

 Melissa officinalis, also known as lemon balm, received the name “Melissa” because of its sweet, fresh, citrus-like fragrance, which was known to attract bees (Melissa is Greek for “honey bee”).
-As one of our rarest and most expensive oils, Melissa has a wide range of health benefits and uses.* Melissa is used as a flavor in teas and ice cream as well as with some fish dishes.
-Because of its positive effect on mood, Melissa has long been used to calm feelings of tension and nervousness.
-Diffusing Melissa at night can help initiate a restful sleep environment and promote emotional well-being.
-Melissa may also help to support a healthy immune system.*
+As one of our rarest and most expensive oils, Melissa oil has a wide range of health benefits and uses.* Melissa is used as a flavor in teas and ice cream as well as with some fish dishes.
+Melissa has long been used to help calm feelings of tension and nervousness, when ingested.
+Diffusing Melissa oil at night can help initiate a restful sleep environment.
+Melissa oil may also help support a healthy immune system, when taken internally.*

 Diffusion: Use three to four drops in the diffuser of your choice.

 Internal use: Dilute one drop in four fluid ounces of liquid.